Ever look at dirty truck exhaust?

 These studies add to the growing research that cleaning up air pollution improves life and health.

 First and foremost, short-term exposure to particle pollution can kill.
 Peaks or spikes in particle pollution can last for hours to days.
-Deaths can occur on the very day that particle levels are high, or within one to two months afterward.
-Particle pollution does not just make people die a few days earlier than they might otherwise—these are deaths that would not have occurred if the air were cleaner.
+Premature deaths from breathing these particles can occur on the very day that particle levels are high, or within one to two months afterward.
+Particle pollution does not just make people die a few days earlier than they might otherwise—these are deaths that would not have occurred so early if the air were cleaner.
 15

 Even low levels of particles can be deadly.
 A 2016 study found that people age 65 and older in New England faced a higher risk of premature death from particle pollution, even in places that met current standards for short-term particle pollution.16 Another study in 2017 looked more closely at Boston and found a similar higher risk of premature death from particle pollution in a city that meets current limits on short-term particle pollution.17